How To Write A Wedding Speech

 Being honored with the request of giving speech at wedding is something wedding attendants take

 very seriously.
-The most common wedding speeches include the father of the bride,
+The most common wedding toast speeches include the father of the bride,

 mother of the bride,

 best man, maid of honor, bride and groom wedding speeches.
-These wedding
+While each of

-speeches and toasts will offer very different style and information, writing a speech
+these wedding speech toast will offer very different style and information, writing the wedding toast

 A Guide For Writing A Wedding Speech

 Step 1: Writing the speech.
-How to write great wedding speeches?
-A good wedding speech can
+How to write wedding speech?
+A great wedding toasts speech

-take time, time and more time to write.
-There will usually be a first draft, revision, second draft and possibly
+can take time, time and more time to write.
+There will usually be a first draft, revision, second draft and

-more revisions.
-Wit, funny lines, endearing moments and honest information will all need to be added to the
+possibly more revisions.
+Wit, funny lines, endearing moments and honest information will all need to be added to

-speeches for wedding with just the right flow, flair and length.
+the wedding speeches with just the right flow, flair and length.

-The first stage is more about finding wedding speech idea, chose the right words and the
+The first stage is more about finding wedding toast ideas, chose the right words and the

-feelings you want to portray during the speech.
-This is a once in a lifetime chance to tell how you feel so you
+feelings you want to portray during the wedding speech.
+This is a once in a lifetime chance to tell how you feel so

 Step 2: Creating your initial draft.
 The first draft will always be the